-Amazon Bans Buyers for High Return Rates – How many is too many?
+Amazon Bans Buyers for High Return Rates

-There are no definitive standards that are set, and there are no clear guidelines laid out that for buyers to ensure that they comply with Amazon’s policies.
+There are no definitive standards that are set, and there are no clear guidelines laid out for buyers to ensure that they comply with Amazon’s policies.
 A sophisticated algorithm merely flags Amazon buyer accounts then quickly reviewed by some mysterious department of Amazon that will give the final yay or nay.

 You are now at Amazon’s mercy and have the choice of 2 routes to take: Never buy/sell on their platform again or beg for their forgiveness.

-If you choose the latter, be prepared to write to them an email (because this mysterious department does not/will not speak to any Amazon seller or buyer via telephone) expressing your sorrows and how you intend on taking certain steps to ensure that these unknown guidelines will never be broken again.
+If you choose the latter, be prepared to write them an email (because this mysterious department does not/will not speak to any Amazon Seller or buyer via telephone) expressing your sorrows and how you intend on taking specific steps to ensure that these unknown guidelines will never be broken again.
 You will either receive a reinstatement email, warning you of the consequences of future actions or a generic “sorry, not good enough” email where you have the ability to continue pleading for a limited amount of time.

 Amazon Bans Buyers: Here is an excerpt from The Guardian that elaborates on this: